 My team didn't have to spend time skimming through the resume.
 The required information was retrieved at a single click.
-For Example, our hiring team was searching for a 'Marketing Manager' who had MBA with 2 years of experience.
+For Example, our hiring team was searching for a 'Marketing Manager' who had an MBA with two years of experience.
 The resume parsing made it possible to simply click on the qualification and experience tab of the parser rather than going through the entire CV.

 Not only this, resume parsing allowed us to: